Table of Contents

-Let’s start with a basic idea: what is a wine cellar?
-It’s a room designed to store wine over a very long period.
-That’s all the room does.
-You shove a bottle into the room, and ten years later, you have a beautifully aged wine.
+A wine cellar is a room designed to store wine over an extended period.
+That’s its sole purpose.
+You place a bottle in the room, and ten years later, you have a beautifully aged wine.

-It isn’t a place to entertain friends or even taste wine.
+It’s not a place to entertain friends or even taste wine.
 It’s a one-function room.
-If you want a room to celebrate your love of wine, you need a wine-themed playground for adults.
+If you want a space to celebrate your love of wine, you need a wine-themed playground for adults.
 That’s cool, but it’s not a cellar.

-The room has to control four variables that can affect the longevity of a bottle of wine:
+The room must control four variables that can affect the longevity of a bottle of wine:

 The first three are forms of energy that can negatively impact your wine storage.
 The final variable affects the wine’s cork and label.
-A well-built cellar will address all four issues.
+A well-built cellar addresses all four issues.

-Temperature is the most critical aspect of wine storage.
-It is also the easiest to accomplish.
-For long-term storage, temperatures need to be kept between 54 and 59 degrees Fahrenheit, with no more than a 2 percent variation in 24 hours.
-If you plan on storing wine for no more than three years, then a temperature below 75 degrees is acceptable.
+Temperature is the most critical aspect of wine storage, and it is also the easiest to manage.
+For long-term storage, temperatures must be between 54 and 59 degrees Fahrenheit, with no more than a 2-degree variation in 24 hours.
+If you plan on storing wine for no more than three years, a temperature below 75 degrees is acceptable.

 Humidity

-Humidity is harder to regulate as it varies both regionally and seasonally.
+Humidity is harder to regulate as it varies regionally and seasonally.
 The ideal humidity level is 70%, but a range of 50-75% is acceptable.
-Under 50% and corks start to dry out within four years, and over 75% and mold become a significant issue on wine labels.
+Below 50%, corks start to dry out within four years; above 75%, mold becomes a significant issue on wine labels.

 Vibration

-A frequently ignored problem that can harm wine over time.
-A vibration is a form of energy that quickly passes through wine.
+Vibration is a frequently ignored problem that can harm wine over time.
+Vibration is a form of energy that quickly passes through wine.
 It can come from a heavily trafficked hallway or even trucks passing on a nearby road.
 The vibration needs to be canceled out.

 Light

-Sunlight and artificial light throw off two things that can destroy wine: heat and ultraviolet radiation.
-Lighting sources have to be designed in a way that minimizes impact.
+Sunlight and artificial light emit heat and ultraviolet radiation, which can destroy wine.
+Lighting sources must be designed to minimize impact.
 LED lights are the only way to go.
 I recommend using motion-activated lights.

 Do You Need a Wine Cellar?

-If you aren’t planning to lay down the wine for a long time, don’t worry about building a wine cellar.
-As long as you aren’t abusing your wine, your wine will keep for a few years without being cellared.
-You don’t even have to store your wine on its side: the cork won’t start drying out for a few years.
+If you aren’t planning to lay down wine for a long time, don’t worry about building a wine cellar.
+As long as you aren’t abusing your wine, it will keep for a few years without being cellared.
+You don’t have to store your wine on its side; the cork won’t start drying out for a few years.

 Wine Storage in a Closet

-If you want to keep wine for a few years, empty a closet and store your cases of wine there.
-It’s not sexy, but it’s cheap and does the trick.
+If you want to keep wine for a few years, empty a closet and store your cases there.
+It’s not glamorous, but it’s cheap and does the trick.

 Your main goal is to keep your wines from getting too hot.
 The magic number for short-term wine storage is 75 degrees.
-Over that temperature, you’ll see faster degradation of the wine.
+At that temperature, the wine will degrade faster.
 A wine that would last ten years won’t last one.

-Over 80 degrees, the wine will need to be consumed within the week.
-Above 90 degrees, you might as well start googling for a good sangria recipe.
+If it’s over 80 degrees, the wine must be consumed within a week.
+If it’s 90 degrees, you might as well start googling for a good sangria recipe.

 Wine Cellar Ideas